nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="desc_do_a_practice_iteration">

-* To get some practice of doing project iterations, do this week's tP work (which is just updates to various documents, no changes to functionality) to reach the milestone `{{ version_practice }}`.
+* To get some practice of doing project iterations, do this week's tP work (which are just updates to various documents, no changes to functionality) to reach the milestone `{{ version_practice }}`.
 The panel below explains how to use GitHub to do a project iteration.

 {{ embed_topic("appendixE-gitHub.md#tp-schedule-tracking", "Admin " + icon_embedding + " Appendix E(extract): **Project schedule tracking**", "1", indent="1") }}